 Ask for Upgrades

 So you can’t get them to budge on the rent using either of the above techniques.
 Now it’s time for you to look for weaknesses in your apartment home.
 Does the carpet need replacing?
 Or maybe the counters in the kitchens are dated, or you have had to contact the landlord to repair the washer and dryer several times over the life of your lease.

-State that you will be open to paying the higher rent, and in return you would appreciate the following upgrades in your apartment home.
+Explain that you will be open to paying the higher rent, and in return, you would appreciate the following upgrades in your apartment home.

-According to Rentkidz.com, some renters have been able to get new granite counters along with stainless steel appliance or even new carpet or flooring.
+According to Rentkidz.com, some renters have been able to get new granite counters along with stainless steel appliances or even new carpet or flooring.

 If none of the techniques work, then maybe it’s time for you to move on.
 That is what is so great about leasing.
 You can just pick up and move!

 Most tenants dread the very mention of a rent increase, but they should try to understand it from their landlord’s perspective.
 Managing a rental property isn’t easy and often costs a lot of money.
 As long as the increase is reasonable and within the law, there should be no problem with paying it.

 Landlords can greatly benefit from the help of a property management company.
 Use Rental Choice’s online directory for a reliable company near you.

 - Everything You Should Know About Rent Collecting